vulhub/vulhub/scrapy/scrapyd-unacc/README.md

 # Scrapyd Unauthenticated Remote Code Execution

 Scrapyd is an application for deploying and running Scrapy spiders.
-It enables user to deploy (upload) your projects and control their spiders using a JSON API.
+It enables users to deploy (upload) projects and control their spiders using a JSON API.

 References: <https://www.leavesongs.com/PENETRATION/attack-scrapy.html>